Section 6.7: Nomination and Election of Society Officers

 Members of the Nominations and Elections Committee and staff shall not disclose the results of the election to anyone, unless authorized by Nominations and Elections Committee chair, until all candidates have been advised.

-The Nominations and Elections Committee chair shall be responsible for notifying all of the candidates as promptly as possible.
+The Nominations and Elections Committee chair shall be responsible for ensuring all of the candidates are notified as promptly as possible.
 The staff liaison will provide written confirmation of the election outcome.

 If any candidate questions the election results, they should:

 - Discuss the matter with the Nominations and Elections Committee chair.
 The chair will provide the candidate with the third party verified results.

 Notice of all election results shall be published in an ASSP publication or made available to all members.